RaviTesla1/Form-Validation/readme.md

 ## 🤔 What i have learnt By working on this project

-1. How to use position absolute .
+1. How to take input from user and validate it .
-2. How to use tranlate function to create animations .

 ## 😌 Honest Time to finish the project

-I have taken nearly 2 hours to complete this project .
+I have taken nearly 1 hour to complete this project .

 ## 👀 Feedback